thinhnotes/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     ![Screenshot showing the SmartHotel application.](images/Exercise3/smarthotel.png "Migrated SmartHotel application")

     > **Note:** at this point the base Application Gateway service is providing access to the backend application.
-This validates that the application is working and can be further protected by the WAF in following steps.  **IF the browser does not show the application, troubleshoot your connecting before proceeding to the next stesp**
+This validates that the application is working and can be further protected by the WAF in following steps.
+    >
+    > ***If the browser does not show the application, troubleshoot your connecting before proceeding to the next steps.** A Bastion service is deployed with the landing zone template to assist in accessing VMs on the SmartHotelVNet if needed for troubleshooting.*

 6. Select **Web application firewall** under the Settings section and change the Tier to **WAF V2**.
 Also, change the Firewall status to **Enabled**, the Firewall mode to **Prevention**, and set the Max request body size (KB) to **32**.
 Select **Save** to commit the changes.